jaakidup/shadowizard/README.md

 # Shadowizard

-Get the parfect shadows every time for the non designer.
+Get the perfect shadows every time for the non designer.

 # Installation